maximilian-nitsch/USBL-Simulator/README.md

 - **Eigen3**: Eigen is a C++ template library for linear algebra: [Eigen website](https://eigen.tuxfamily.org/).
 - **ROS 2 Humble**: ROS 2 is a set of software libraries and tools for building robot applications: [ROS 2 Installation page](https://docs.ros.org/en/humble/Installation.html).
 - **nanoauv_sensor_driver_interfaces**: TRIPLE-project specific ROS 2 package with nanoAUV interfaces.
-Not required to build the package.
+You don't need to build that package.

 ## ROS 2 Node Description

-The USBL simulator node implements several publishers, depending on the **CMake build macro** and subscribes to one topic.
+The USBL simulator node implements several publishers, depending on the **CMake build macro**, and subscribes to one topic.
 ROS 2 services or actions are not provided.

 ### Publishers